How to Design a Steel Beam

 Snow Loads (S) are exactly want they sound like, loads cause by snow.
 Local building codes often dictate the appropriate ground or design snow loads to use.
 These are typically basic loads.
 Drift and unbalanced conditions should be accounted for as needed.

-Other Loads are less common in beam design but can include Wind (W), Seimic or Earthquake (E), Rain (R), Lateral Earth (H), etc.
+Other Loads are less common in beam design but can include Wind (W), Seismic or Earthquake (E), Rain (R), Lateral Earth (H), etc.

 Load Types